 How often, regular, and long menstrual periods are

 How heavy menstrual bleeding is

 When did the last menstrual period begin and end

 Whether the woman has symptoms (such as pain Pelvic Pain in Women Pelvic pain is discomfort that occurs in the lowest part of the abdomen.
 Pain that occurs externally in the genital area (vulva, or labia) is called vulvar pain.
-Many women have pelvic pain... read more , cramps Menstrual Cramps Menstrual cramps are pains in the lowest part of the torso (pelvis), a few days before, during, or after a menstrual period.
-The pain tends to be most intense about 24 hours after periods begin... read more , headaches, or loose stools) during menstrual periods
+Many women have pelvic pain... read more , cramps Menstrual Cramps Menstrual cramps are pains in the lowest part of the abdomen (pelvis), a few days before, during, or after a menstrual period.
+The pain tends to be most intense about 24 hours after periods... read more , headaches, or loose stools) during menstrual periods

 Whether the woman has or has had abnormal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty Between menstrual periods During pregnancy After menopause (12 months or more after the last menstrual period) read more —too much, too little, or between menstrual periods